yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 - _04. May 2016_: Check with Liberty Global on state of the fix.
 - _28. Jun 2016_: Sending this article for review to Liberty Global.
 - _04. Jul 2016_: Publication of this article.

+Currently, devices are still vulnerable (11-Jul-2016).
+Liberty Global (UPC) is working on the fix.
+Allegedly, it will be in a form of a firmware upgrade pushed to all routers automatically.
+After upgrade, router will redirect user to the "captive portal" (behaviour similar to hotel/airport WiFis on the first connect) asking user to change the default password.

 [wifileaks.cz]: http://wifileaks.cz